Texas police fatally shoot man threatening woman with knife

 “At one point, as the knife was being raised, we had one officer fire one round from his patrol rifle striking the subject in his upper torso,” Dixon said.

-The woman was rescued uninjured and man fell into a crouch, still holding the knife, then was shot with a stun gun, Dixon said.
+The woman was rescued uninjured and the man fell into a crouch, still holding the knife, then was shot with a stun gun, Dixon said.

 The man was taken to a hospital where he died, Dixon said.
 No names were released, and the police chief said investigators were trying to determine the relationship between the man and the woman.